borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

     url: http://localhost:3100/loki/api/v1/push
 ```

-With this hook in place, borgmatic sends its logs to your Loki instance as any
+With this configuration, borgmatic sends its logs to your Loki instance as any
 of the `prune`, `compact`, `create`, or `check` actions are run.
 Then, after
 the actions complete, borgmatic notifies Loki of success or failure.